The open-source sunbather code: modeling escaping planetary atmospheres and their transit spectra: Constraining mass-loss rates from spectral line observations

 We also calculate the model self-consistency in the same way as in Sect. \ref{sec:mock_retrieval}.
 We find a self-consistent temperature of $T_0 \sim 2600$~K, independent of the mass-loss rate (orange contours in Fig. \ref{fig:TOI2134b_constraints}a).
 This value is significantly lower and inconsistent with the temperature obtained from the spectral line fit.
 Because the difference is so large and the line fit itself already yields tight constraints, we do not use the model self-consistency as a prior here.
 However, it is interesting to discuss the implications and potential causes of the $T_0$-discrepancy.
-The dashed blue line in Fig. \ref{fig:TOI2134b_constraints}c shows the spectrum of a (self-consistent) model with $T_0=2600$~K and a handpicked mass-loss rate so that the peak absorption is matched.
+The dashed blue line in Fig. \ref{fig:TOI2134b_constraints}c shows the spectrum of a (self-consistent) model with $T_0=2600$~K and $\dot{M}=10^{8.8}$~g~s$^{-1}$ (the value of the mass-loss rate is manually chosen so that the peak absorption is matched).
 We see that the $T_0$-discrepancy in practice means that the observed spectral line is broader than expected from our self-consistent models.